Repozirk/Advanced-Lane-Finding/writeup_template.md

 #### 4. Identification of lane-line pixels and fit their positions with a polynomial.

-Here the suggestion of the Udacity solution was applied (see code cell 5 from line #73) and delivered following outputs:
+The suggestion of the Udacity solution was applied (see code cell 5 from line #73) and delivered following outputs:

 ![alt text][image8]
 ![alt text][image9]